On This Page[Hide][Show]

-Offshore work usually involves working on oil rigs that drill below the sea floor to explore and extract mineral resources.
-Offshore worker roles in the oil and gas industry are varied but can be divided into four general categories.
+Offshore work typically involves working on oil rigs that drill beneath the ocean floor to explore and extract natural resources.
+The roles of offshore worker in the oil and gas industry are varied but can be divided into four general categories.
 These categories are construction, exploration, operations, and management.

-Offshore workers have a demanding and often dangerous job.
-Typical duties include drilling, surveying, diving, and performing health and safety checks.
+Offshore workers have demanding and often dangerous jobs.
+Typical tasks include drilling, surveying, diving, and performing health and safety inspections.
 They work in harsh environments, and offshore accidents do happen.
-That’s why long-term disability for offshore workers is so important.
+That’s why short- and long-term disability is so important for offshore workers.

-Disability income provides financial support to workers who cannot work due to a disability.
-However, the challenges offshore workers face in long-term disability claims can make it difficult for them to receive benefits.
+Disability income provides financial support to workers who are unable to work due to a disability.
+However, the challenges offshore workers face with long-term disability claims can make it difficult for them to receive benefits.

 Duties and Responsibilities

-Offshore workers have a range of responsibilities that vary depending on the worker’s specific role:
+Offshore workers have a number of responsibilities that vary depending on the worker’s specific role:

-- Drillers oversee the assembly of drilling tools, monitor the drilling process, and ensure health and safety procedures are being followed.
+- Drillers supervise the assembly of drilling tools, monitor the drilling process, and ensure that health and safety procedures are being followed.

-- Derrickmen work on a platform attached to the derrick, a mast supporting the drilling equipment.
+- Derrickmen work on a platform attached to the derrick, a mast that supports the drilling equipment.
 They are responsible for aligning the drill pipe and connecting it to other components.
-Derrickmen also operates and maintains drilling motors and monitors pumping pressure.
+Derrickmen also operate and maintain drill motors and monitor pump pressure.

-- Ballast Control Operators maintain the oil rig’s stability.
-As a floating structure, an oil rig uses a ballast tank to stabilize harsh currents.
+- Ballast control operators maintain the stability of the rig.
+As a floating structure, an oil rig uses a ballast tank to stabilize against rough currents.
 Operators are responsible for maintaining the rig’s position and stability.

 - Offshore Installation Managers (OIMs) manage all offshore activities on an oil or gas rig, including maintenance, project work, and training.
 They are responsible for ensuring that workers follow all processes and procedures.